GMAT Percentiles (And Why They Don’t Really Matter) – Updated for 2024

 How are GMAT Percentiles Calculated?

 It borders on a cliche that MBA applicants want to achieve an 80th percentile GMAT score on both the Quantitative and Verbal sections.
-This probably comes from the idea that MBA programs at top business schools usually have 10-20% acceptance rates.
+This probably comes from the idea that acceptance rates at top MBA programs tend to be as low as 10-20%.
 Logically, it seems like being in the top 20% on both sections of the GMAT exam would make you more likely to be accepted.
 But is this rule of thumb really true?

 So, for example, if you score in the 80th percentile on the Verbal section, you did better than 80% of all other test takers on that section.
 By definition, the percentile ranges from just above zero, to 99.99.
 (You can’t reach 100th percentile because you can’t outperform yourself on the GMAT.)